twirdie/spotify-account-generator--/README.md

 **EMAIL:PASSWORD**

-We changed the format because it will not  be a combolist and you will never use it.
+We changed the format because it will not  be a combolist and you will never use it on a combolist.